markhydroxyl/GFL-notes/tls/cn_analysis_svch.md

 ![A gif showing SVCh's fixed damage bypassing Orthus shields but only dealing 1 damage.](https://i0.hdslb.com/bfs/article/57d88687b9686fbaeea2bc2860d6aa1fd0481378.gif "SVCh is not a viable Orthus killer.")

 # DPS Performance\*
-\* Each attack has $\pm$ 15% damage variance, the results below are averaged over 100 simulations.
+\* Each attack has ±15% damage variance.
+The results below are averaged over 100 simulations.
 Excluding situations with critical armor values or super high evasion, damage variance does not affect the conclusions below.

 For conventional battles using this conventional formation, SVCh's DPS output will vary significantly under different enemy formations and stats: